ironbar/arc25/docs/05_Solution_Summary.md

 - **Policy.** What action do I have to take to achieve the goal?
 Learned with hindsight.
 - **World model.** What happens if I do this action?
 Learned with past experiences.
 - **Judgment.** Is the solution correct?
 Learned with human feedback or by comparison.
-- **Learning.** In difficult problems, we are able to learn from our errors and modify our initial beliefs about the problem.
+- **Learning.** In difficult problems, we learn from errors and modify our initial beliefs about the problem.

-Reasoning is an iterative process, as shown in the loop diagram in the image.
+Reasoning is an iterative process as shown in the loop diagram in the image.

 ##### How AI might solve ARC